Vokoloven/picsio-test-app/README.md

 # Hi there!
 That is picsio-test-app.

 Projects created by [Vite](https://vitejs.dev/)
-If you want to download it and start:
+If you want to download it and start:./
 You should install deps by commant `npm install`

 ## You can use next commands: